Matricial circular systems and random matrices: Matricial circular systems

 for any $p,q,u,p',q',u'$, where the corresponding matrices $B(u)=(b_{p,q}(u))$ consist of non-negative numbers.
-Thus, in general, we do not assume that our free creation and annihilation operators are standard since the entries of $B(u)$ do not have to be equal to one.
 The number $b_{p,q}(u)$ will be called the {\it covariance} of $\ell(p,q,u)$.
 A family of arrays of the above form will be called a system of free creation operators.
 If it contains only standard free creation operators, we will say that this system is standard. \item By a {\it generalized circular element} of a *-probability space $({\mathcal A}, \varphi)$ we understand an element whose *-distribution agrees with the *-distribution of the sum of the form

 where $\ell_1$ and $\ell_2$ are free creation operators with covariances $\alpha>0$ and $\beta>0$, respectively, which are *-free with respect to $\varphi$.
 If we need to be more specific, we will call the above element an $(\alpha, \beta)$-{\it circular element}.
 In particular, when $\alpha=\beta$, it is called the {\it circular element} with covariance $\alpha$.
-If $\alpha=1$, the circular element will be called {\it standard}.
-If ${\mathcal A}$ is a $C^*$-algebra, it is customary to speak of operators instead of elements. \item We shall use the above system of free creation operators as well as semicircular and (generalized) circular systems [15].
-By a {\it (generalized) circular system} in $({\mathcal A}, \varphi)$ we shall understand the family
+If $\alpha=1$, the circular element will be called {\it standard}. \item By a {\it (generalized) circular system} in $({\mathcal A}, \varphi)$ we shall understand the family

 where each $g(p,q,u)=\ell(p,q,u')+\ell^*(q,p,u'')$ (for $u'\neq u''$) is a (generalized) circular element and the whole family is *-free with respect to $\varphi$. \end{enumerate}